Dom people

-The Dom (also called Domi; دومي / ALA-LC: ALA, دومري / ALA, Ḍom / ضوم or دوم, or sometimes also called Doms) are descendants of the Dom caste with origins in the Indian subcontinent, who through ancient migrations are found scattered across the Middle East and North Africa, the Eastern Anatolia region, Iraq, and Azerbaijan.
+The Dom (also called Domi; دومي / ALA-LC: ALA, دومري / ALA, Ḍom / ضوم or دوم, or sometimes also called Doms) are descendants of the Dom caste with origins in the Indian subcontinent, who through ancient migrations are found scattered across the Middle East and North Africa, the Eastern Anatolia region, Syria, Iraq, and Azerbaijan.
 The traditional language of the Dom is Domari, an endangered Indo-Aryan language, thereby making the Dom an Indo-Aryan ethnic group.

 The Doms were formerly grouped with other traditionally itinerant ethnic groups originating from medieval India: the Rom and Lom peoples.
 However, these groups left India at different times and used different routes.
 The Domari language has a separate origin in India from Romani.
 Dom people do not identify themselves as Romanies.